Best Time to Visit Japan: Things to do Each Season

 If you hope to see the

 Finally, because the leaves are so vibrant and the temperature can be brisk, soaking in an outdoor onsen while surrounded by Japan's famous fall foliage is an experience worth flying for.

 If changing leaves were any clue, it probably won’t come as a surprise that winter in Japan is also a dramatic season.

 Calling all snow-lovers!
 This is the time of year you want to visit Japan!
 While cherry blossoms and changing leaves are great, there is nothing like the sight of Japan covered in a fresh blanket of snow.
 Although some areas of the country become inaccessible during the winter, most are fine...if not even more stunning!

 Relaxing in an outdoor onsen is another great winter activity in Japan.
-The geothermal activity of the country makes it possible to hang outside and enjoy the snow and vistas while wearing little (to no) clothing.
+The geothermal activity of the country makes it possible to hang outside and enjoy the snow and vistas while wearing no clothing.

 A group of Japanese locals that also enjoy the winter weather are Japan’s famed snow monkeys.
-While this furry bunch like to soak in onsens year round, the best time of year to see them is the winter, when they are truly in their element (get your cameras ready!)
+While this furry bunch like to soak in onsens year round, the best time of year to see them is the winter, when they are truly in their element.

 Japan tends to have fewer travelers during the winter, with the exception of New Year’s holidays.
 Both foreign travelers and local Japanese families like to travel over New Years.
 The country gets very crowded, and many businesses, like museums and restaurants, are closed (even famous tourist destinations like Tsukiji Fish Market).

 For month by month tips for visiting Japan, ask a local!